 - 2(BB)(1).
 No loose weights. - 2(BB)(2).
 No weights are to be added or fastened to the inside or outside of any nerf bars, front or rear bumpers or shoulder bars.
 No weights shall be attached to the roll cage. - 2(BB)(3).
 Weights must be securely bolted within the cockpit or kickout area and may not be any higher than 5" as measured from the bottom of the belly pan.
 Weight may not be attached to any fiberglass.
 Weights must be nut and bolted to the belly pan, no pop rivets or other types of fasteners.
 If weight is in the kickout, it must be fastened to the frame or belly pan.
 The kickout belly pan must be securely attached to the frame using bolts or dzus type fasteners. - 2(BB)(4).
 All weights attached to the belly pan must be secured with bolts and a minimum of 1.5" fender washers so the head of the bolt does not tear through the belly pan.
-Two bolts are required if ballast is 6" or longer in length or width.

-2(BB)(5).
-All lead weights must be covered.
+Two bolts are required if ballast is 6" or longer in length or width. - 2(BB)(5).
+All weights must be completely covered by neon or white tape or paint.
+All lead must be taped.